 Breathe in as you raise the bell and receive the sound in your central channel of energy, which runs up the centre of your body.
 Hold your breath briefly at the top when you twist the bell, and then breathe out and take a few deep breaths before ringing it again and repeating the technique.

 Don’t overdo it

-Some people find that they like personal belling so much that they do it many times a day and get completed spaced out.
+Some people find that they like personal belling so much that they do it many times a day and get completely spaced out.
 I don’t recommend this.
-Once per day is enough, and doing it any more than this will be counter-productive for clutter clearing because you need to be well grounded for that.
+Once per day is enough, and doing it any more than this will be counter-productive for clutter clearing because you need to be well-grounded for that.

 You can also use personal belling as a centering and uplifting technique, any time your thoughts or emotions feel scattered.
 But again, once per day is enough.
 It is not designed to be an emotional therapy substitute.